ifBars/S1API/S1API/docs/custom-npcs.md

    at S1API.Entities.NPCDialogue.Internal_OnNode(System.String)
 ```

-If you encounter this, remove the direct `StopOverride()` call from inside the node/choice callback and defer it.
+If you encounter this, remove the `StopOverride()` call from `OnNodeDisplayed` and either defer it or move it to a choice callback.

 ### Dialogue Features